Power Rangers: Home Media & Streaming

+As of 2025, most seasons of the television show are currently available on Pluto TV, Roku Channel, Plex and Hasbro's official Power Rangers channel on YouTube.

 Toys

 On February 15, 2018, Saban Brands announced that their 25-year partnership with Bandai would end in 2019.
 The next day, it was confirmed that Hasbro would be the new "global master toy licensee" for the franchise starting in April 2019, with a future option for Hasbro to buy the entire franchise.
 Hasbro paid $22.25 million upon the toy contract's closure.
 When they acquired the franchise as a whole later that year, that amount was credited against the purchase price paid to Saban for the series and related assets.

+In 2019, Hasbro launched Power Rangers Lightning Collection, a collector line of articulated action figures and other collectibles inspired by characters from the television series, the BOOM!
+Studios comic books and other media, as well as two toy lines for kids, one designed to promote the Power Rangers Beast Morphers series, and another one focused on preschoolers.

-Hasbro has since sublicensed some toy rights to companies including Threezero and Super7.
+Hasbro has also sublicensed the brand to other companies, such as Threezero and Super7, to produce high-end collectibles.

+In 2024, Playmates Toys signed an agreement with Hasbro to produce toys based on the Power Rangers brand, starting with a kid targeted Mighty Morphin Power Rangers product line, scheduled to release in 2025.
+During an earnings call, Hasbro's CEO Chris Cocks explained that the brand was chosen to be outsourced to Playmates due to low profitability.

 Video games

 Comics

 Power Rangers has had several series of comics over the years.